 Step 1: Write Your Post

-I know it may seem obvious to do this step first, but you gotta do this step first for the rest to work properly.
-Once you’ve written your post, figured your headline its time to get to work on your SEO.
+An obvious first step, but you need this to proceed.
+Once you’ve written your post, figured your headline it’s time to get to work on your SEO.

 Step 2: Select Your Keyword

 If you are getting started, you want to select a long-tail keyword, meaning not a single keyword.

 Because long-tail keywords are less competitive and now statistics are showing that more people are searching using phrases to find information than a single keyword.

 So think like a searcher, what words would you use from your title to search for your content.